-You can retrieve and save the current Spectrum Connect log files in a compressed TAR archive file by using the Collect Log option on the Settings menu of the Spectrum Connect GUI.
+You can retrieve and save the current Spectrum Connect log files in a compressed TAR archive file by using the Collect Log option on the Settings menu of the Spectrum Connect GUI, as shown in Figure 57 on page 84.
 This option allows you to save different instances of the log files at different times.
+The download location is determined by your browser's default settings.